 The only real promise of killing lice in the washing machine is if your washing machine has a sanitize cycle.
 Lice die after 5 minutes of temperatures greater than 130° F. The sanitize cycle is usually around 165° F, which will kill lice.
 What if you don’t have a sanitize cycle?
 That brings us to tip #3, using the dryer.

-I recommend putting everything through the dryer, but especially those items that can not go through the sanitize cycle of the washing machine; this is especially true of pillows and down comforters.
+I recommend putting everything through the dryer, especially items that can not go through the sanitizing cycle of the washing machine; this is especially true of pillows and down comforters.

 The average dryer gets to 135° F on the high cycle (remember lice die at 130° F).
-But be aware that it takes some time for the dryer to get to that temperature and to stay at that temperature, especially with wet clothes in it.
+But be aware that it takes some time for the dryer to get to that temperature and stay at it, especially with wet clothes.
 A study showed that all lice were dead after 40 minutes on high heat in the dryer, so that’s the timeframe I recommend.

 One word of caution before you put things in the dryer, if you have a newer energy-efficient dryer, be sure to turn off the “eco sensor.”
 The “eco sensor” on dryers is designed to help save energy by automatically turning off the dryer once the clothes are dry enough.
 In a lice situation, most people care much more about killing lice than about saving money on their energy bills.
 So, make sure your “eco-sensor” is off, and the items go the full 40 minutes on high heat in the dryer.